Heart Full of Love

 Heart Full of Love is the fifth studio album by American country music singer Holly Dunn.
-It includes the singles "You Really Had Me Going" and "Heart Full of Love," which respectively reached #1 and #19 on the Hot Country Songs charts.
+It includes the singles "You Really Had Me Going" and "Heart Full of Love," which respectively reached number 1 and number 19 on the Hot Country Songs charts.
 Also included is a cover of Marty Robbins's 1961 single "Don't Worry."

 Critical reception

 Stereo Review praised Dunn's "maturing vocal control" and said that "her songwriting, too, shows growing versatility".